Ecuador · tool

 Local etiquette

-- •Tipping is not mandatory but is appreciated for good service; 10% is a common amount to add.
+- •Tipping is not mandatory but appreciated for good service, typically 5-10% added to the bill or left as cash.

-- •Reservations are rarely needed for casual eateries but can be helpful for popular restaurants on weekends.
+- •Reservations are generally not needed for casual eateries, but recommended for popular restaurants, especially on weekends.

-- •Lunch is typically the largest meal, eaten between 1 PM and 3 PM, while dinner is lighter and often eaten later, around 8 PM.
+- •Lunch is the main meal of the day, often eaten between 1 PM and 3 PM, while dinner is typically lighter and eaten later, around 8 PM.